Consistency for Large Neural Networks: Regression and Classification: Introduction

 \section{Introduction}

-The field of machine learning has witnessed a remarkable surge in the application and development of overparameterized neural networks or deep learning; see e.g. \cite{vaswani2017attention} and \cite{goodfellow2020generative}.
-These models, characterized by having more parameters than the number of training examples, have become central to modern machine learning, especially in deep learning.
-Despite their widespread use and huge success in practice, understanding the theoretical properties of overparameterized networks remains an area of active research.
-In this paper, we are interested in studying its statistical consistency.
+The field of machine learning has experienced a significant surge in the development and application of overparameterized neural networks, particularly in deep learning; see, for example, \cite{vaswani2017attention} and \cite{goodfellow2020generative}.
+These models, which have comparable parameters with training examples, have become central to modern machine learning; see Table \ref{TTab1}.

+Despite their widespread use and impressive success in practice, understanding the theoretical properties of overparameterized networks remains an active area of research.
+In this paper, we focus on their statistical consistency.

+One of the key questions in the study of overparameterized networks is whether they can achieve good predictions and generalize effectively.
+Traditional learning theory suggests that overparameterization could lead to either poor generalization or good generalization.
+Let $\N\N_k$ be the deep network class with $k$ parameters and consider the least squares regression below